OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](deployment_two.png "width=500")

-After the deployment completes, open the Manager application at http://tomcatip:8080/manager/html.
-Note, that while you could access the manager through the load balancer, you do not get to choose which Tomcat instance you will be managing as the load balancer picks a Tomcat instance for you.
+After the deployment completes, open the Manager application at `http://tomcatip:8080/manager/html`.
+Note, that while you could access the Manager through the load balancer, you do not get to choose which Tomcat instance you will be managing as the load balancer picks a Tomcat instance for you.
 This means it is better to connect to the Tomcat instance directly, bypassing the load balancer:

 ![](manager_one.png "width=500")